Head of School of Medicine: Dr Kathy Woolson

 Information about the Specialty

-Endocrinology and Diabetes Mellitus dual accredits with General Internal Medicine G(I)M.
+Endocrinology and Diabetes Mellitus dual accredits with Internal Medicine stage 2 (IM Stage 2) was General Internal Medicine.

 Thinking about diabetes and endocrinology as a career?
 Our specialty has always had a strong academic emphasis and this is exemplified by the consultants in the South-West and the training opportunities we provide.